EHCP: Elective Home Education

 Home Education is officially known as Elective Home Education (EHE).
 EHE refers to the choice by parents to provide full-time education for their children.
 This is instead of sending them to school.
 This might be through making a positive choice to home educate, or in response to circumstances.
 Both journeys are referred to as Elective Home Education.

 Your child might have an Education, Health and Care Plan (EHCP) and you would like to educate them at home.
 If this is the case, the process is different depending on the type of school your child attends.
+This page explains this in more detail.

 Where EHE is agreed, the Local Authority is relieved of its duty to secure the provision outlined in the EHC plan.
 This means that the parent becomes solely responsible for the delivery of the provision.